 Morphose lets users deposit and withdraw only in denominations such as 0.1, 1, 10, or 100 BNB/ETH/BTC/MATIC/USDC etc. and with new wallets every time.
 For every deposit, the user gets a secret (note) that he/she can use to withdraw to a new wallet.
 Zero-knowledge proofs (zkSNARKs) enable obfuscating deposited token history without revealing which exact deposit corresponds to the secret.
 Once a crypto deposit is withdrawn by a new address, there is absolutely no way to link the withdrawal to the deposit, ensuring complete privacy.

-Morphose currently works on Binance Smart Chain, Polygon, and Fantom.
+Morphose currently works on Binance Smart Chain, Ethereum, Polygon, and Fantom and Avalanche.

 Morphose works in 3 steps.
 “Deposit”, “Wait”, and “Withdraw”.